john-mwangi/chatgpt_video_summarizer/README.md

 The main points are timestamped so that it's easy to navigate the video where the conversation is taking place.

-This tool as allows one to determine whether to summarise the entire video or a portion of the video - the first 25% of the video being the default.
+This tool allows one to determine whether to summarise the entire video or a portion of the video - the first 25% of the video being the default.

 ## Installation